Ibrahim Quli Qutb Shah Wali: Reign

-Ibrahim employed Hindus for administrative, diplomatic and military purposes within his sultanate.
-A patron of the arts and of Telugu literature, Ibrahim sponsored many court poets, such as Singanacharyudu, Addanki Gangadharudu, Ponnanganti Telenganaraya and Kandukuru Rudrakavi.
+Ibrahim employed Hindus for administrative, diplomatic, and military purposes within his sultanate.
+A patron of the arts and of Telugu literature, Ibrahim sponsored many court poets, such as Singanacharyudu, Addanki Gangadharudu, Ponnanganti Telenganaraya, and Kandukuru Rudrakavi.
 There were Telugu poets, in a break from tradition.
 He also patronized Arabic and Persian poets in his court.
-He is also known in Telugu literature as Malki Bharama (his adopted Hindu name).
+He is also known in Telugu literature as Malki Bharama (his adopted Telugu name).
 Ibrahim repaired and fortified Golconda Fort and developed the Hussain Sagar lake and Ibrahim Bagh.
 He is described in one of the inscriptions on the "Makki Darwaza" in the fort as "The Greatest of Sovereigns".

-In 1565, Ibrahim took the advantage of internal conflicts in Vijayanagara, which had given him shelter in exile during 1543–1550.
-He became part of a cabal of Muslim rulers of small states which banded together to destroy the powerful Hindu kingdom of Vijayanagara.
-He thus personally betrayed Rama Raya of Vijayanagara, who had given him shelter during his exile in 1543 to 1550.
+In 1565, Ibrahim took advantage of internal conflicts in Vijayanagara.
+He became part of a cabal of Muslim rulers of small states which banded together to destroy the Hindu Empire Vijayanagara.
+He thus betrayed Rama Raya of Vijayanagara, who had given him shelter during his exile from 1543 to 1550.
 In the Battle of Talikota which ensued, Rama Raya was killed and the city where Ibrahim had spent seven happy and safe years was razed to the ground; the remnants of its former glory can be seen in the lfixl of Hampi today.
 Following the battle of Talikota in 1565, Ibrahim was able to expand his own kingdom by taking the important hill forts of Adoni and Udayagiri, which commanded an extensive territory and which had been prized possessions of his former host.

 Death

-After a short illness, Ibrahim died in 1580.
-He was succeeded by his son, Muhammad Quli Qutb Shah, who was born of his Hindu wife Bhagirathi.
+After a short illness, Ibrahim died on 5 June 1580.
+He was succeeded by his son, Muhammad Quli Qutb Shah, who was born to his Hindu wife Bhagirathi.